 They did have beer, overpriced and in tiny paper cups, sold by enterprising types out of a repurposed ice cream van that prowled up and down the ridiculously long line to get in.
 I wouldn’t have plunked down the cash for what was essentially highway robbery, but I had my evening ahead to think about.
 And I wanted to see what the so-cultured Louis-Cesare would do with a half-frozen beer.
 Because the truck’s freezers had not been repurposed along with the rest of it, leaving us with what amounted to beer Popsicles.

 Until I ran into something.

-I’d been distracted wondering how the gargoyle-like things driving the truck were managing to reach the pedals, since they appeared to be maybe toddler height, when I suddenly stopped moving.
+I’d been distracted wondering how the gargoyle-like things driving the truck were managing to reach the pedals, since they were maybe toddler height, when I suddenly stopped moving.
 The obstacle in my way was skin warm, although it felt more like stone.
-And looked like it, too, when I turned my head to see so many muscles that some had given up trying to find an appropriate spot and just bulged out haphazardly, wherever they could find room.
+And looked like it, too, when I turned my head to see so many muscles that some had given up trying to find an appropriate spot and were just bulging out haphazardly, wherever they could find room.